Wilson Peak

 Wilson Peak is a 14023 ft mountain peak in the U.S. state of Colorado.
 It is located in the Lizard Head Wilderness of the Uncompahgre National Forest, in the northwestern San Juan Mountains.
-It is the highest point in San Miguel County.
+It is the highest point in San Miguel County, and the third highest point of the Wilson massif, which includes nearby Mount Wilson and El Diente Peak.

 The mountain was named for A.D.
 Wilson, the chief topographer with the Hayden Survey.
 Nearby Mount Wilson also honors him.
 The original indigenous name for the mountain was Shandoka, which translates to "Storm Maker", a reference to the peak's effect on local weather patterns.

 Geography

 Wilson Peak is in the western part of the San Juan Mountains.
 The western San Juans are also known as the San Miguel Mountains or the Wilson Massif.
 Two additional fourteen thousand foot peaks are within 2 mi of its summit: Mount Wilson (14256 ft) and El Diente Peak (14159 ft).
 Gladstone Peak (13913 ft) is located on the ridge between Wilson Peak and Mount Wilson.